mzdun/proj-flow/docs/source/usage.rst

 Installation
 ------------

-To create a new project with *C++ flow*, first install it using pip:
+To create a new project with *Project Flow*, first install it using pip:

 .. code-block:: console

    (.venv) $ pip install proj-flow

-Every project created with *C++ flow* has a self-bootstrapping helper script, which will install `proj-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
+Every project created with *Project Flow* has a self-bootstrapping helper script, which will install `proj-flow` if it is needed, using either current virtual environment or switching to a private virtual environment (created inside `.flow/.venv` directory).
 This is used by the GitHub workflow in the generated projects through the `bootstrap` command.

 On any platform, this command (and any other) may be called from the root of the project with: